 Nicholas Sparks is a master storyteller, and one who constantly draws inspiration from his own life experiences and Every Breath is no different.
 The book begins with Nicholas Spark’s explaining how he came across Tru and Hope’s story through a mailbox.
 This was inspired by The Kindred Spirit mailbox found on Bird Island in North Carolina.
 It was put up in 1983 and people around the world, come to read the letters left in the mailbox and to write their own.?
 Spark’s personal investment within Tru and Hope’s story is evident as he creates a wonderful world, brimming with love, hope, sacrifice and miracles.
 Due to Spark’s own love for Africa, specifically Zimbabwe, Tru’s story feels incredible authentic and Spark’s passion shines through in the beautiful descriptions of the African landscape.
 You will be in awe with the characters’ strength, resilience, and loyalty and feel your heart break for them as they endure hard decisions and situations, no one should go through.
 While the ending is quite bittersweet, it will leave you feeling satisfied and whole.

 Take this journey with Tru and Hope.
 You will fall in love with them and Sunset Beach.

-Publicity Coordinator at Hachette Australia and a complete book fiend.
+Publicist at Hachette Australia and a complete book fiend.
 My bookshelves are only filled with historical fiction, romance and YA.
 I have an obsession with ornaments (mainly from Kmart), pom poms, Danish feta and Henry the Eighth (I have a miniature Dachshund named after him).
 After Harry Potter, Virginia Andrews was my first introduction to reading so you can see why I’m such a heartie at heart.